 Since then I’ve undertaken no paid or volunteer work for the Liberal Party, nor have I ever been a member.
 I don’t support any political party and I don’t vote.
-I have however been actively involved in Australia’s democratic processes for over thirty years, and continue to do so now as a freelance writer and columnist on federal politics.
+I have however been actively involved in Australia’s democratic processes for over thirty years, and continue to do so now as a columnist on federal politics and freelance writer.

-In addition to producing weekly columns and articles about politics, I also write for corporate clients – anything from speeches and communication strategies to posts for social media.
-To avoid any real or implied conflict of interest I don’t tweet, blog or comment on issues that directly involve my clients or projects.
+In addition to producing weekly columns and articles about politics, I also write for corporate and government clients – anything from speeches and communication strategies to posts for social media.

 My views are my own and not defined by any past or present employers.
 I’ve worked for the Australian Coal Association as well as the Department of Climate Change on the Clean Energy Future campaign.
-More recent projects have been associated with renewable energy technologies and educating the community on climate change.
+More recent projects have been associated with renewable energy technologies.
 My employment history is publicly available here.

 If you’d like to get in touch, I can be contacted here.